Wilto/wilto-makes-food/_src/recipes/curry-pan.md

 Speaking of the gym: there’s a lot of punching, resting, and flattening in this recipe—you’re basically knocking the the yeast around before these hit the hot oil.
 We’re looking to _hold back_ the sort of oven spring you’d get baking any ol’ loaf of bread.
 A sudden spike in temperature will send yeast into high gear (until it gets _too_ hot inside the dough, and they burn out).
 It also produces steam, stretching the holes in the bread further.
 In a stand-alone loaf of bread, that’s often what you want—for these, we want the bread soft, but with a fairly tight crumb—more “bao” than “baguette,” y’know?
 In my experience, I’ll get two solid rises from off-the-shelf instant yeast, with a weaker third.
 So, these use a long first ferment—overnight in the fridge, ideally—for maximum bread-y flavor, a second rise that we completely ruin with the final shaping, and a weakened third and final “oven” spring in the hot oil.

 No reason you _can’t_ bake these, though.
 I’m gonna ballpark 350°F, for about half an hour—until they’re golden brown.
-A little egg-wash probably wouldn’t go amiss, either.
+Skipping the breading and just hitting them with some egg wash probably wouldn’t go amiss, either.
 I’ll try it next time around, and update this post accordingly.

 ### I Think Japanese Curry is Weird and Gros—